marthenlt/graalvm-reliance-india-workshop-13082020/README.md

 You'll still get a result better than HotSpot if you use the Community Edition, but it won't be quite as a good as the Enterprise Edition.

-Twitter are one company [using GraalVM in production today](https://www.youtube.com/watch?v=OSyvidFXL7M), and they say that for them it is paying off in terms of real money saved.
+Twitter is one company [using GraalVM in production today](https://www.youtube.com/watch?v=OSyvidFXL7M), and they say that for them it is paying off in terms of real money saved.
 Twitter are using GraalVM to run Scala applications - GraalVM works at the level of JVM bytecode so it works for